platformsh/platformsh-docs/toolstacks/php/symfony/faq.rst

 Why does my newly cloned Symfony install throw errors?
 --------------------------------------------------------------------------------------

 You may encounter the WSOD (white screen of death) when you first clone a new Symfony2 project from your platform.
-This is likely because you forgot to install dependencies.
+This is likely because of missing dependencies.

 You will need to install composer first and then run the following command:

 .. code-block:: console

+	cd my_project_name/
-	php composer.phar install
+	composer install

 .. seealso::
   * `Install Composer <https://getcomposer.org/download/>`_
+  * `Checking out a versioned Symfony Application <http://symfony.com/doc/current/book/installation.html#checking-out-a-versioned-symfony-application>`_